 Outside water demands were calculated as a percentage of total landscaped area.
-The total proposed development landscaped area under SEIS Alternative 6 is approximately 200 acres, and 10 percent is estimated to be irrigated, for a total irrigated landscaped area of 20 acres.
+The total proposed development landscaped area under the Revised Proposal is approximately 200 acres, and 10 percent is estimated to be irrigated, for a total irrigated landscaped area of 20 acres.
 For the commercial area, the estimated irrigated landscaped area is 1 acre.

 The irrigation demands calculated for the months of June to September using the same irrigation factors from the 2002 EIS SETR.
-The net unit area irrigation requirement for turf and the resulting applied irrigation rate at a 60 percent irrigation efficiency are given in Table 3-3.
-Maximum monthly irrigation allowances for each maximum irrigated area are presented in Table 3-4.
-Table 3-3: Irrigation Requirements
+The net unit area irrigation requirement for turf and the resulting applied irrigation rate at a 60 percent irrigation efficiency are given in Table 3-4.
+Maximum monthly irrigation allowances for each maximum irrigated area are presented in Table 3-5.

-Month Net Irrigation Requirement, in ^a Applied Irrigation Requirement, in ^b
+Month Net Irrigation Requirement, in a Applied Irrigation Requirement, in b

-Мау 0.0 0.0
+May 0.0 0.0

 June 3.3 5.5

 July 6.5 10.8

 August 4.8 8.0

 September 3.5 5.8

 October 0.0 0.0

 Total 18.1 30.2